SciML/JumpProcesses.jl/docs/src/jump_types.md

 `reaction_network` these will be auto-generated.
 Otherwise you must explicitly construct and pass in these mappings.

-## Recommendations for Constant Rate Jumps
+## Recommendations for exact methods
-For representing and aggregating constant rate jumps
+For representing and aggregating jumps
-- Use a `MassActionJump` to handle all jumps that can be represented as mass action reactions.
+- Use a `MassActionJump` to handle all jumps that can be represented as mass action reactions with constant rate between jumps.
 This will generally offer the fastest performance.
-- Use `ConstantRateJump`s for any remaining jumps.
+- Use `ConstantRateJump`s for any remaining jumps with constant rate between jumps.
+- Use `VariableRateJump`s for any remaining jumps with variable rate between jumps.
+You will need to define the lower and upper rate boundaries as well as the interval for which the boundaries apply.
+The tighter the boundaries and the easier to compute, the faster the resulting algorithm will be.
 - For a small number of jumps, < ~10, `Direct` will often perform as well as the other aggregators.
 - For > ~10 jumps `SortingDirect` will often offer better performance than `Direct`.